ANTI-AGING NUTRIENTS AND SUPPLEMENTS TO HELP YOU FEEL GREAT AT ANY AGE

-The search bar is full of suggestions when it comes to anti-aging cures and longevity secrets.
-Whether it is out of vanity or maintaining an active lifestyle in our older years, we all have our valid reasons to crave youthfulness.
+The search bar is full of suggestions when it comes to anti-aging cures: the best anti-aging diet, anti-aging skincare products, and longevity secrets.
+Whether it is out of vanity or maintaining an active lifestyle in our older years, people crave youthfulness.

-The symptoms of aging and premature aging range from lost skin elasticity & wrinkles, to poor cognitive function, to a lack of energy.
-You have the ability to slow down aging in your body, repair damaged cells, regenerate new cells, regain energy, and reverse the onset of age-related diseases.
+The symptoms of aging and premature aging range from lost skin elasticity & wrinkles, to poor cognitive function, to lack of energy.
+It’s exciting to realize that if you educate yourself and take charge of your health, you actually have the ability to slow down aging in your body, repair damaged cells, regenerate new cells, regain energy, and reverse the onset of age-related diseases.

-Anti-aging foods and practices literally fight degenerative agents in your body, while longevity-promoting foods, supplements, and lifestyle choices support the natural abilities your body has to stay vibrant & sharp.
+Anti-aging foods and practices literally fight degenerative agents in your body, while longevity-promoting foods, supplements, and lifestyle choices support the natural abilities your body has to stay vibrant and sharp.
 Below is the latest on longevity nutrition and 12 anti-aging supplements to add to your diet depending on your age and dietary needs.

-Plus my FREE Anti-Aging Lifestyle E Book!
+Plus my FREE Anti-Aging Lifestyle E-Book!
 Get your free e-book download

 NUTRITION FOR LONGEVITY

-I. Anti-Aging Foods & Nutrients
+I. Anti-Aging Foods & NutrientsWater -

 Drinking enough water is also important when it comes to detoxing your body.
-If your organs and systems don’t have enough clean water to remove toxins and excess waste, free radicals can have more opportunity to cause damage and early aging.
+If your organs and systems don’t have enough clean water to remove toxins and excess waste, free radicals can have more opportunity to cause damage and early aging.Antioxidants -

 Antioxidants protect your cells from damaging free radicals, which are naturally created by your body, but also can come from environmental factors like pollution, chemicals and smoke.
-If free radicals and antioxidants are out of balance in the body, it can cause oxidative stress, which plays a role in several age-related diseases such as arthritis, diabetes, dementia, cancer, atherosclerosis, vascular diseases, obesity, osteoporosis, and metabolic syndromes (source) that can exacerbate the signs of aging.
+If free radicals and antioxidants are out of balance in the body, it can cause oxidative stress, which plays a role in several age-related diseases such as arthritis, diabetes, dementia, cancer, atherosclerosis, vascular diseases, obesity, osteoporosis, and metabolic syndromes that can exacerbate the signs of aging.
 Here are a few antioxidant-rich plant-based superfoods!

-Culinary Alchemy® - One of the key practices in my method, Culinary Alchemy®, is eating a wide array (or the “rainbow”) of vegetables and fruits.
+One of the key practices in my method, Culinary Alchemy®, is eating a wide array (or the “rainbow”) of vegetables and fruits.
 This habit will help your skin radiate from the inside out as you are nourishing all of your body’s systems and organs.Probiotics and Prebiotics -

-Probiotic and prebiotic-rich foods not only contribute to a healthier gut microbiome, they are proven to enhance your skin’s appearance and fight the signs of aging.
-Including these fermented, gut-healing foods in your diet will restore your skin PH, reduce oxidative stress, reduce the signs of photoaging ( sun or solar damage ), improve the skin barrier function to protect your skin health, and even support healthy hair.
+Probiotic and prebiotic-rich foods not only contribute to a healthier gut microbiome, but they are also proven to enhance your skin’s appearance and fight the signs of aging.
+Including these fermented, gut-healing foods in your diet will restore your skin PH, reduce oxidative stress, reduce the signs of photoaging ( sun or solar damage ), improve the skin barrier function to protect your skin health, and even support healthy, shiny hair!Legumes -

-The darker the bean the more phenolic antioxidants it contains.
-The phenolic compounds found in legumes limit the development of cancers, diabetes, heart diseases, and osteoporosis.
-Legumes also contain oligosaccharides which have an anticancer effect and protect your liver.
-Did you know that chickpeas, lentils, and soybeans have prebiotic and probiotic properties to them as well?
+The darker the bean, the more phenolic antioxidants it contains.
+The phenolic compounds found in legumes hinder the development of cancers, diabetes, heart diseases, and osteoporosis.
+Legumes also contain oligosaccharides which have an anti-cancer effect and protect your liver.

 An enzyme called TOR tells your cells to grow or be on alert, depending on how many amino acids are available in the body.
 It has been proven that TOR gets highly active when there are plenty of amino acids available and that this escalated level of TOR in the body is associated with neurodegenerative diseases, cancer, heart disease, and shortened life spans.